-- Non western font styles
+- Non-western font styles

 Using existing Google fonts

 When opening the font library via Theme or via ‘+Add more fonts’ in the text editor, you can choose from a whole range of Google fonts that are pre-uploaded in the editor.
-Simply activate the ones you want to use and you can start using them in your Theme or separate text elements.
+Activate the ones you want to use and you can start using them in your Theme or separate text elements.

 Once a font is activated, it will appear in the text editor when editing a text.
 To deactivate a font, click on the x of the font you want to deactivate and click on delete.
-Make sure you don’t use this font in your publication when you’re deactivating the font because the text will change back to the default Arial font.
+Make sure you don’t use this font in your publication when you’re deactivating it because the text will change back to the default Arial font.